 - Name Change – If, at the time of your marriage, you opted to legally change your name, you may be thinking about changing it back.
 Ontario law allows a spouse to elect to resume their former surname upon divorce.
 The surname that you can elect to resume is the surname you held immediately before marriage.
 This is a simple process but must be done within 90 days of the divorce.
 If more time has elapsed, you will have to apply for a formal adult name change.
 More information and the necessary forms can be obtained through the Registrar General.

-♦ You should note, however, that changing your child/ren(s) last name is not the same thing as changing your last name.
+♦ You should note, however, that changing your child/ren(s) last name is not the same thing as changing your last name in Ontario.
 In order to legally alter your child/ren(s) last name in Ontario, the child/ren would have had to reside in Ontario for at least one year or if they have been living in Ontario since birth.
 In addition, you would need to have been granted legal custody or be the legal guardian of the child/ren.
 You cannot change the last name of your child/ren if there is an existing court order or a clause in your separation agreement that prevents you from doing so.
 Learn more about changing your child’s name.

 Once you have successfully changed your name, you’ll need to update it on a number of records.
 Most often people start by updating the information on their Ontario driver’s license and health card.
 These may require additional information and certificates, so please review the information you will need to make these changes.